canned-ice/08-sql-intro-and-postgres/candice-brai-jason/README.md

 ## Overview
 We are creating a database that the local server that runs off our a machine and allows access by other users.

+Friday: We worked through server.js and whiteboarded each major function.

 ## Getting Started

  Clone https://github.com/canned-ice/08-sql-intro-and-postgres.
 Install dependencies.
 Run through the terminal.